Waytoon/chimera_flutter_code_push/README.md

 ```

 4. Modify "main.dart" to be, remember to change "yourlocalhost" to be your local http-server.
 Now only support "192.168.*.*"and "127.0.0.*".
+   How to create a http-server, refer to https://www.npmjs.com/package/http-server.
+And set your http-server root as 'assets' directory.

 ```
 import 'package:hello/MyApp.dart';